mikkopaderes/emberfire-utils/README.md

 ```

 We used the `referenceId` as an easy way to know which listener should load the next 10 records.
 Records would
 simply be pushed to the query result and will reflect to all variables and templates that uses it.
-Thus,
+This returns
-`next()` doesn't return a promise.
+a promise that fulfills when the next set of records has been loaded.

 > Because we used `limitToLast` in the example above, `next()` would load the next 10 `limitToLast` records.